A Handy How-To Guide for Dosing CBD Oil For Cats

 HOW DO I USE THE OIL?

 To use, most people will drop the oil into their cat’s food bowl and mix it with a little bit of their food.
-Most cats like the taste of the oil so much (when mixed with salmon), so they will lick it straight out of a bowl!
+Most cats like the taste of the oil so much (when mixed with sardine), so they will lick it straight out of a bowl!

 Though it may be easy, we don’t necessarily recommend giving your cat the oil sublingually - they're not too fond of having their mouths messed with.